 Warming temperatures, if they occur as predicted, will also likely lead to an increase in insects and plant diseases, which are certain to reduce crop yields in many areas.
 Increasing CO2 will have some positive effects on crop yields however, helping to compensate for effects of rising temperature.
 In addition to being an essential compound in photosynthesis, more CO2 will help plants by increasing their efficiency in the use of water.

-In summary, the effects of predicted global warming on drought cycles and crops will be mixed, resulting in more pronounced drought and crop failures in some areas, and increased rainfall in others, including some desert areas where winter rains are relied upon.
+In summary, droughts seem to be lasting longer and are becoming more severe in many parts of the globe, although compared to the medieval period, they are not as severe by comparison.
+The effects of predicted global warming on drought cycles and crops are expected to be mixed, resulting in more pronounced drought and crop failures in some areas, and increased rainfall in others, including some desert areas where winter rains are relied upon.
 However, predictions of cataclysmic drought and crop failures seem to be contradicted by recent satellite observations of increased plant area coverage globally over the past few decades due to the positive effects of CO2.

 - Donohue, R., M. Roderick, T. McVicar and G. Farquhar, 2013: Impact of CO2 fertilization on maximum foliage across the globe’s warm, arid environments.
 Geophysical Research Letters, Vol. 40, pages 3031-3035.